MicrosoftDocs/customer-insights/ci-docs/audience-insights/measures.md

 ---
-title: "Create and edit measures"
+title: "Create and manage measures"
-description: "Define customer-related measures to analyze and reflect the performance of certain business areas." ms.date: 10/15/2020 ms.service: customer-insights ms.subservice: audience-insights ms.topic: conceptual
+description: "Define measures to analyze and reflect the performance of your business." ms.date: 01/29/2021 ms.service: customer-insights ms.subservice: audience-insights ms.topic: conceptual